DJBarnes/vscode-atom-sublime-solarized/README.md

-# Atom / Sublime Hybrid Solarized
+# Atom / Sublime Hybrid Solarized For VS Code

 ## Solarized for VS Code
 Solarized is a color scheme created by [Ethan Schoonover](http://ethanschoonover.com/solarized).